ScarletWriter/my-work/index.md

 </p>

 To create a new task,
-1. open your roject Dashboard in Skylark.
+1. open your Project Dashboard in Skylark.
 2. click **Add task**
 3. fill in the task details:
    - Task tittle